-In accordance with the City's Policy No. 7.1.1 - Parking and Access, the proposal requires a total of 4.14 bays, rounded up to five, car parking spaces to be provided on-site, taking into account adjustment factors and existing car parking bay shortfalls for the tenancy as provided in the Policy.
-The parking assessment included as Attachment 6, identifies that an existing 1.3 car parking bay shortfall for the existing shop, calculated in accordance with Clause 1.4 of the Policy, can be applied.
+In accordance with the City's Policy No. 7.1.1 - Parking and Access, the proposal requires a total of six car parking spaces to be provided on-site, taking into account adjustment factors provided in the Policy.
 There is no existing car parking facilities located on the subject site for any of the strata tenancies and there is no ability to provide parking due to the location and size of the existing buildings.